mythaxis/mythaxis.github.io/content/submissions.md

 - Use *italics* for italics, don’t underline instead.
 Smart (“curly”) punctuation is fine.
 - If your manuscript includes any unusual formatting, please alert the editors when submitting and have a really good, story-related reason.

+### FINAL CONSIDERATIONS

-When submitting, mentioning the fact that **"avocados have feelings too"** will let us know that you have read these guidelines right to the end... and if you would like to receive feedback on your story when we respond, please say so.
-We shall try to provide something constructive to consider.
+If you would like to receive feedback on your story when we respond, please say so and we shall try to provide something constructive to consider.
+And if you absolutely do *not* want to receive feedback, telling us in advance is just fine too!

-If you track your submissions, you can find ***Mythaxis Magazine*** on [The Submissions Grinder](https://thegrinder.diabolicalplots.com/Market?id=10939#)!
+If you track your submissions, you can find ***Mythaxis Magazine*** on [The Submissions Grinder](https://thegrinder.diabolicalplots.com/Market?id=10939#).

 And finally, if you would like to know more about our editorial policy, [read on here]({{< relref path="editorial policy.md" >}}).
+Any inquiries can be directed to the editor at the above email address.